If you are using vSphere Replication 8.1.x or 8.2.x, you can directly upgrade to version 8.3.

 VMware-vSphere_Replication-8.3.x.x-build_number.isoimage from the vSphere Downloads page.
 Copy the ISO image file to a datastore that is accessible from the vCenter Server instance that you use with vSphere Replication.

-- If the vSphere Replication version that you run is not supported for direct upgrade to vSphere Replication 8.3, upgrade your vSphere Replication instance to version 8.1 or 8.2.
+- If you run an earlier version of vSphere Replication, you must upgrade your vSphere Replication instance to version 8.1 or 8.2 first.
 For example, to upgrade vSphere Replication 6.5.1 to version 8.3, you must first upgrade 6.5.1 to 8.2 and then upgrade 8.2 to 8.3.
 For more information, see Upgrade Additional vSphere Replication Servers for vSphere Replication 8.2.

-- In the vSphere Client, right-click the vSphere Replication appliance virtual machine and select Open Console.
+- In the vSphere Client right-click the vSphere Replication virtual machine and select Edit Settings.

 - On the Virtual Hardware tab, select .